InfuseAI/primehub-site/docs/concepts/designs/dataset-upload.md

 `PRIMEHUB_GROUP_SC` will be added to `graphql` container.
 This value is based on
 ```
-console:
-  graphql:
+groupvolume:
-    primehubGroupSC: {value}
+  storageClass: {value}
 ```
-And if you didn't specify primehubGroupSC's value in yaml, it will be set by `PRIMEHUB_STORAGE_CLASS` env.
+And if you didn't specify value in yaml, it will be set by `PRIMEHUB_STORAGE_CLASS` env.

 * Check Issuer